adigoldstein/red-or-black/README.md

 # Bug List:

-* When adding steps, page Width increasing.
-* Tutorial -  mobile.
-* Card animation - When showing new card, translateX is done, but no animation.
 * Main BG positioning and all other graphics according to that.
-* Game over window
+* When adding steps, page become wider.
+* Card animation - When showing new card, translateX is done, but there is no animation.
+* Tutorial -  on mobile view.